 Email your professor before the class starts

 Ask what textbook will be used for the class.
 That gives you a jump start over the other students looking for the cheap books.

 The easiest way I’ve found to buy textbooks is just to Google the ISBN and look at the results under the Shopping tab.
 Your results may include some lesser known sites, which is good for less popular classes.
 I got my Hebrew textbook by Googling and finding it at the Jewish Museum.

 Depending on where the textbook is from, an e-book may work on a Kindle, iPad, iPhone, or Android, or it may be available as a PDF.
 This allows you to search for words, and you can avoid carrying around heavy books.
 I can’t use them because I get distracted too easily, but I know a lot of people do.
-At ecampus.com, the psychology text above is listed for $39.31 — half the price of the e-book at the campus bookstore.
+At ecampus.com, the psychology text above is listed for $49.49 — $37 less than the e-book at the campus bookstore.

 Consider international editions

 Same content, but they are usually paperback and made with thinner paper, with a different cover.
 Sometimes the page numbers are off or the chapters are out of order, but I’ve never had a problem with it so far.
 Shipping may be more expensive.